amanisrajpoot/amanisrajpoot/README.md

 - 👀 I’m interested in web and app development.
 I want to expand my knowledge in the field of machine learning and artificial intelligence.
 - 🌱 I’m currently learning full stack web development using react.
 - 💞️ I’m looking to collaborate for some apps that I have in my mind.
-- 📫 You can reach me on instagram.
+- 📫 You can reach out to me on instagram.

 <!---
 amanisrajpoot/amanisrajpoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.